dymk/diqs/README.md

 DIQS - D Image Query Server
 ---------------------------
-By dymk - _tcdknutson@gmail.com_

-> **Note**: Right now, this is alpha level software.
-Expect sharp corners, a fire in the server room, and ants to crawl out of your keyboard.
+> **Note**: Right now, this is alpha level software, although it seems to work fairly reliably right now.
+Expect sharp corners, a fire in the server room, and ants to crawl out of your keyboard if you use this in production.

-_Many thanks to piespy, Xamayon, and dovac in #iqdb_

-_Distributed under the terms and conditions of "I dunno, I'll figure it out later"._
+DIQS is a set of tools for determining how visually similar images are.
+Its aim is to be both _high speed_, and have a _small memory footprint_.
+It currently consists of two components: A server, and a client binary.
+The server is responsible for the creation/loading/modification/querying of file backed databases on the disk.
+The client provides a command line interface for interacting with the server, over a network protocol described in `src/net/payload.d`.
+The server can have multiple databases open at once, as well as interact with multiple clients at a time.

+Images in a database are associated with an immutable ID, which is used for removing the image from the database, and to refer to it in query results.
+It's refered to as the 'user_id', as it is the user facing ID of the image.

+DIQS is my first experementation in writing medium sized, networked applications in D, so if you run into issues, please let me know in the [bug tracker](https://github.com/dymk/diqs/issues)!

 1: Configuration
 ----------------

-You'll need the ImageMagick dev package for your system.
-DIQS has been tested and ships with the export library files for `ImageMagick-6.8.6-Q16`.
+DIQS depends on ImageMagick dev package for your system, and has been tested with version `ImageMagick-6.8.6-Q16`.

-DIQS was tested with DMD version 2.063, and the `~master` of LDC.
-There's a good chance that it'll work just fine with GDC though.
-If you run into compiler errors, try chaning around the DC flags in the makefile; release and unittest tend to break the most often due to compiler changes.
+DIQS was tested with DMD version 2.064.2, and `~master` of LDC.
+There's a good chance that it'll work just fine with GDC though, and with 2.063 of DMD.
+If you run into compiler errors, try changing around the DC flags in the makefile;
+release and unittest tend to break the most often due to compiler changes.
+Chances are it'll compile and work just fine on Windows, but YMMV.

 2: Compilation
 --------------

-`make` to make, by default, the `debug` versions of the client/server `make <config>` to make a specific configurtion, where `config` is one of:
+`make` to make, by default, the `debug` versions of the client/server
- * `debug`: Build with debug informatoin
+ * `make debug`: Build with debug information
- * `release`: Build release
+ * `make release`: Build release
- * `unittest`: Build (& run) the test runner
+ * `make unittest`: Build (& run) the test runner
- * `unittest_diskio` Build (& run) the test runner, and also test functions that perform file I/O (which makes tests slower)
+ * `make unittest_diskio`: Build (& run) the test runner, and also test functions that perform file I/O (which makes tests slower)

-If you get linker errors on posix, make sure that the `MagickCore` and `MagickWand` libraries are being linked (see `src/magick_wand/all.d`).
+If you get linker errors on POSIX, make sure that the `MagickCore` and `MagickWand` libraries are installed.

+To compile with another D compiler, tack on a `DC=ldmd2` or whatever might suit you.

 3: Running
 ----------

 You should now have a `server` and `client` binary.
-The `client` will connect to an active server on a given port, at which point one can perform server administration such as adding or removing images, loading/unloading/flushing databases, or querying images.
+The `client` will connect to an active server on a given port, at which point the client can perform server administration such as adding or removing images, loading/unloading/flushing databases, or querying images.
 Running either binary with the `-h` flag will print the command line options that they take.